-Consolidated
+Cons Consolidated

-2018 2017

-13. Borrowings US\$ US\$
+2018 US\$ 2017 US\$

 Current unsecured

-Loans from related parties 1,384,332 -
+Loans from related parties 1,384,332

 Current secured

 Convertible note - debt liability 2,956,400 2,307,600

 Convertible note - derivative liability 410,260

 Total current borrowings 4,750,992 2,307,600

-Non-Current secured
+Non-current secured

 Convertible note - debt liability 707,186 3,578,944

 Convertible note - derivative liability 419,456

 Total non-current borrowings 707,186 3,998,400

-During the June 2018 quarter, three of the Company directors made unsecured short term advances to the Company at an interest of 10% per annum.
+During the June 2018 quarter, three of the Company directors made unsecured short-term advances to the Company at an interest of 10% per annum.
 The advances and accrued interest are scheduled for repayment in October 2018.
-For more details, please refer to the Related Party Transactions note.
+For more details, please refer to the related party transactions note.

-On 22 July 2016, Byron and Metgasco Limited (ASX:MEL) entered into a 3-year agreement to issue up to A\$ 8 million in Convertible Notes ("Convertible Note"), repayable over the course of the agreement.
-The key financing terms of the agreement are listed below:

-- i.
-Security: the Convertible Note is secured by a General Deed of Security and Priority (over Byron's assets), a Negative Pledge from Byron and a registered interest over Byron's share of SM 70/71 leases; - ii.
-Interest only for first twelve months from establishment on drawn funds then amortising in eight equal instalments over balance of term; - iii.
-Facility Fee: 2.5% of Face Value (A\$ \$200,000), payable on first drawdown under the Facility; - iv.
-Line Fee: 2%, payable quarterly in advance, for the first six months of the facility on the Face Value and then, thereafter, on the drawn (outstanding) balance under the Convertible Note; - v.
-Coupon: on drawn funds at 12% pa, payable quarterly in arrears;

-vi.
-Conversion: convertible at Metgasco's election after eighteen months from initial drawdown with one week's notice at a 10% discount to the then prevailing 30 day volume weighted average price ("VWAP") of Byron;

-vii.
-Repayment: Repayable early by Byron with one month's notice (a) at any time after 90 days from initial drawdown until expiry of 18 months from initial drawdown at 115% of principal outstanding (along with any accrued interest and line fee), and (b) at any time after 18 months from initial drawdown at 105% of principal outstanding (along with any accrued interest and line fee).

-On 20 January 2017, Metgasco subscribed for the full 8.0 million @ A\$1.00 convertible notes (unquoted).
-The convertible notes are repayable over the remainder of the term of the agreement (that is, by 21 July 2019).

-The net proceeds received from the issue of the convertible notes have been split between the financial liability element and an embedded derivative component, representing the residual attributable to the option to convert the financial liability into equity of the Company.
-The liability component is measured at amortised cost The net debt liability is amortised by the effective interest rate of 20.90% over the term of the notes and the derivative liability is expensed over the life of the convertible notes.
+- On 22 July 2016, Byron and Metgasco Limited (ASX:MEL) entered into a three-year agreement to issue up to A\$8 million in convertible notes ('convertible note'), repayable over the course of the agreement.
+The key financing terms of the agreement are listed below: - 1.
+Security: the convertible note is secured by a General Deed of Security and Priority (over Byron's assets), a Negative Pledge from Byron and a registered interest over Byron's share of SM70/71 leases; - Interest only for the first 12 months from establishment on drawn funds then amortising in eight equal instalments over balance of term; - ii.
+Facility Fee: 2.5% of Face Value (A\$200,000), payable on first drawdown under the facility; - iv.
+Line Fee: 2%, payable quarterly in advance, for the first six months of the facility on the Face Value and then, thereafter, on the drawn (outstanding) balance under the convertible note: - .
+Coupon: on drawn funds at 12% pa, payable quarterly in arrears; - i.
+Conversion: convertible at Metgasco's election after 18 months from initial drawdown with one week's notice at a 10% discount to the then prevailing 30-day volume weighted average price ('VWAP') of Byron; - vii.
+Repayment: repayable early by Byron with one month's notice (a) at any time after 90 days from initial drawdown until expiry of 18 months from initial drawdown at 115% of principal outstanding (along with any accrued interest and line fee), and (b) at any time after 18 months from initial drawdown at 105% of principal outstanding (along with any accrued interest and line fee). - On 20 January 2017, Metgasco subscribed for the full 8.0 million @ A\$1.00 convertible notes (unquoted).
+The convertible notes are repayable over the remainder of the term of the agreement (that is, by 21 July 2019). - The net proceeds received from the issue of the convertible notes have been split between the financial liability element and an embedded derivative component, representing the residual attributable to the option to convert the financial liability into equity of the Company.
+The liability component is measured at amortised cost.
+The net debt liability is amortised by the effective interest rate of 20.90% over the term of the notes and the derivative liability is expensed over the life of the convertible notes.